VQAssessment/DOVER/README.md

 # DOVER

+Official Code for [ICCV2023] Paper *"Exploring Video Quality Assessment on User Generated Contents from Aesthetic and Technical Perspectives"*.
-Official Codes, Demos, Models for the [Disentangled Objective Video Quality Evaluator (DOVER)](arxiv.org/abs/2211.04894v3), state-of-the-art in UGC-VQA.
+Official Code, Demo, Weights for the [Disentangled Objective Video Quality Evaluator (DOVER)](arxiv.org/abs/2211.04894v3).

+- 1 Aug, 2023: ONNX conversion script for DOVER has been released.
+Short tip: after installation, run [this](https://github.com/VQAssessment/DOVER/blob/master/convert_to_onnx.py) and then [this](https://github.com/VQAssessment/DOVER/blob/master/onnx_inference.py).
 - 17 Jul, 2023: DOVER has been accepted by ICCV2023.
 We will release the DIVIDE-3k dataset to train DOVER++ via fully-supervised LVBS soon.
 - 9 Feb, 2023: **DOVER-Mobile** is available!
 Evaluate on CPU with Very High Speed!
 - 16 Jan, 2023: Full Training Code Available (include LVBS).
 See below.